-- (1) GTU degree program requirements are set by the GTU Council of Deans and are subject to change and revision. - (2) With Dean's approval, students may take either methods courses (HR-1630 or MA-1000).

-- (3) Formal language study is required for the M.A., strongly encouraged for the M.B.S., and suggested for the M.Div. - (4) Students focus their studies in a variety of ways from specific M.Div. curricular tracks, informal course of study, or the completion of a concurrent certificate program. - (5) IBS is committed to providing extracurricular professional development opportunities for its students; items listed here are suggestions and not a guarantee of specific programs.
+- (1) GTU degree program requirements are set by the GTU Council of Deans and are subject to change and revision. - (2) With Dean's approval, students may take either methods course, HR-1630 or MA-1000. - (3) Formal language study is strongly encouraged for the M.B.S. program; students may apply units of language study to the degree's unit requirement. - (4) Students focus their studies in a variety of ways from specific M.Div. curricular tracks, informal course of study, or the completion of a concurrent certificate program. - (5) IBS is committed to providing extracurricular professional development opportunities for its students; items listed here are suggestions and not a guarantee of specific programs.
 Please consult with your Academic Advisor or the Dean's Office for more information.